Getting Started with Conduit

 3. Conduit posts a test payload immediately and records the result in Recent Deliveries.

-See Testing Webhooks for details on the Simulate feature, including how to customise the synthetic sender, subject, and body via the API.
+Testing Webhooks covers the Simulate feature in detail, including how to set your own synthetic sender, subject and body through the API.

 Sending a real email over SMTP

-The gateway listens at mx.conduit.email on port 25 with STARTTLS support.
-Point any mail client or sending system at that host and address your email to the webhook address.
+The gateway listens at mx.conduit.email on port 25 and supports STARTTLS.
+Point any mail client or sending system at that host, and address your email to the webhook address.

 Quick SMTP test with swaks

-swaks is a command-line SMTP testing tool available on most platforms (brew install swaks, apt install swaks):
+swaks is a command-line SMTP test tool for most platforms (brew install swaks, apt install swaks):

 swaks \